LyfeOnEdge/HBUpdater/readme.md

 # About
 HBUpdater is a one-stop-shop for managing and updating your Nintendo Switch Homebrew!
-  - Includes a lot of popular homebrew
+# Features
-  - Tracks which homebrew version you have installed
+  - Tracks which homebrew and vhat versions you have installed, compatible with the Homebrew Appstore
+  - Easily install a lot of popular homebrew, emulators, chainloaders, and custom firmwares.
+  - Download, update, and inject payloads
   - Downloads directly from github
-  - Add your own github repos
+  - Add your own github repos to manage.
   - No longer visit 17.53 different places to make sure you have the latest version of everything
-  - Blawar NUT server integration
+  - Blawar NUT, and fourminute fluffy integration (only downloaded when requested)
-  - Easily install past versions of homebrew

-# Planned Features:
-  - Firmware Manager (I want to be really careful with this one)
-  - Default SD Location
+  - SD backup and restore tool

-  - Version 1.0 will hopefully be compatible with vgamoose's Homebrew Store
+# Planned Features
+  - Mod manager
+  - NES Rom injector
+  - Titledb viewer

 # Requirements:
     Works on: Mac, Window, Linux
-    Python 3.6 or greater (If you already use nut.py or fluffy you're good)
+    Python 3.6 or greater (If you already use nut.py or fluffy you're probably good) Python Modules: tkinter (optional: pillow)

 # How to use:
 ##### Windows:
 - Extract HBUpdater.zip
 - Install [python](https://www.python.org/downloads/release/python-373/)
-- Double-click startHPUpdater.bat
+- Double-click startHBUpdater.bat

 ##### Macintosh:
 - Extract HBUpdater.zip